برجاء الإنتظار ...

 · skin and soft tissue infections including dental infections

-· if they are allergic to amoxicillin, clavulanic acid or any of the other ingredients of ClavodarÒ (listed in section 6)
+· if they are allergic to amoxicillin, clavulanic acid, penicillin or any of the other ingredients of this medicine (listed in section 6).

-· if they have ever had a severe allergic (hypersensitive) reaction to any other antibiotic.
-This can include a skin rash or swelling of the face or neck
+· if they have ever had a severe allergic reaction to any other antibiotic.
+This can include a skin rash or swelling of the face or throat.

 · if they have ever had liver problems or jaundice (yellowing of the skin) when taking an antibiotic.

-Do not give ClavodarÒ to your child if any of the above apply to your child.
-If you are not sure, talk to their doctor or pharmacist before giving ClavodarÒ.
+Do not give Clavodar® to your child if any of the above apply to your child.
+If you are not sure, talk to their doctor or pharmacist before giving Clavodar

-Check with their doctor or pharmacist before giving your child this medicine if they:
+Check with their doctor, pharmacist or nurse before giving your child Clavodar® if they:

 · have glandular fever